JuliaActuary/FinanceModels.jl/README.md

 - `Yields.Step(rates,maturities)` doesn't interpolate - the rate is flat up to the corresponding time in `times`
 - `Yields.Par(rates,maturities)` takes a series of yields for securities priced at par.Assumes that maturities <= 1 year do not pay coupons and that after one year, pays coupons with frequency equal to the CompoundingFrequency of the corresponding rate.
 - `Yields.CMT(rates,maturities)` takes the most commonly presented rate data (e.g. [Treasury.gov](https://www.treasury.gov/resource-center/data-chart-center/interest-rates/Pages/TextView.aspx?data=yield)) and bootstraps the curve given the combination of bills and bonds.
-- `Yields.CMT(rates,maturities)` takes the most commonly presented rate data (e.g. [Treasury.gov](https://www.treasury.gov/resource-center/data-chart-center/interest-rates/Pages/TextView.aspx?data=yield)) and bootstraps the curve given the combination of bills and bonds.
+- `Yields.OIS(rates,maturities)` takes the most commonly presented rate data for overnight swaps and bootstraps the curve.

 #### Kernel Methods